Leosweetly/Smarttext-ai/README.md

 npm run cypress
 ```

+For more detailed information on running Cypress tests locally and in CI, see the [Cypress Testing Guide](CYPRESS_TESTING.md).

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.